China punishes Donghai Airlines for crew's mid-air fight

 He also did not offer the details on the mid-air fight.
 Media reports, citing an aviation-focused Wechat account, said the fight between the two men had broken out 50 minutes before the flight landed and both men were injured.

-Shenzhen-based Donghai Airlines, which had said last week it had immediately suspended the crew members involved in the fight, could not be reached immediately for comment on Monday.
+Shenzhen-based Donghai said in a statement on Monday that the pilot and the head flight attendant would never work for the airline again, and that three vice presidents had lost their positions and would have their pay docked by 10,000-20,000 yuan (($1,538-$3,076).

+About a dozen of mid-level management officials would also receive public criticism and have some pay docked, the airline said.

-China is a stickler for aviation safety, after maintaining a strong safety record for over a decade.
+China has become far stricted in enforcing aviation safety, maintaining a strong safety record for over a decade.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.